-- A. The purpose and intent of a PUD is allow flexible regulations and development standards for projects that are primarily residential and may contain pods of civic, recreation and limited non-residential and mixed uses.
-All uses shall be connected by a continuous circulation system. - B. The project must demonstrate that proposed flexible regulations have a benefit and overall compatibility with the community, while protecting and furthering the health, safety, and welfare of the community. - C. Landscaping shall exceed the minimum requirements of Article 7 by at least 30%. - D. PUD's that exceed 75 acres in size or 300 dwelling units, shall provide at least two (2) housing types.
-Housing types shall include, but are not limited to, single family, zero lot line, townhouse, multi-family or congregate living facility. - E. Recreation shall be provided at a minimum of 110 SF of area/person. - F. The maximum percentage of civic pods to gross area of the PUD shall not exceed 65%. - G. Density for a PUD may be calculated on the gross acreage of the PUD.

-- H. The land uses within the PUD shall be located and designed to be compatible with surrounding land uses both internal and external to the PUD. - I. The resulting mix of land uses shall further the goals of the Comprehensive Plan to integrate and share facilities, thereby encouraging efficient use of land and reduction in use of public funding sources. - J. Once a PDD has been fully executed, Wellington may at its discretion, convert the PDD to conventional zoning district(s) based upon the uses, density and intensity of the respective pods.
+- A. The purpose and intent of a PUD is to allow flexible regulations and development standards for projects that are primarily residential and may contain pods of civic, recreation, and limited non-residential, and mixed uses.
+All uses shall be connected by a continuous circulation system. - B. The project must demonstrate that proposed flexible regulations have a benefit and overall compatibility with the community, while protecting and furthering the health, safety, and welfare of the community. - C. PUD's that exceed 75 acres in size or 300 dwelling units, shall provide at least two (2) housing types.
+Housing types shall include, but are not limited to, single family, zero lot line, townhouse, multi-family, or congregate living facility. - D. Recreation areas shall be provided at a minimum of 110 SF of area/person. - E. The maximum percentage of civic pods to gross area of the PUD shall not exceed 65%. - F. The land uses within the PUD shall be located and designed to be compatible with surrounding land uses both internal and external to the PUD. - G. The resulting mix of land uses shall further the goals of the Comprehensive Plan to integrate and share facilities, thereby encouraging efficient use of land and infrastructure. - H. Once a PUD has been fully executed, Wellington may at its discretion, convert the PUD to conventional zoning district(s) based upon the uses, density, and intensity of the respective pods.
 This will be done as a rezoning and will result in a modification to the Official Zoning Map.

 Sec.
-6.5.6 - Multiple Use Planned Development (MUPD)/Mixed Use Planned Developments (MXPD)
+6.5.6 - Multiple Use Planned Development (MUPD)